How is COVID-19 impacting camp operations and hiring in 2020?

 I already applied and have been hired to work at camp.
 What’s next?

 First of all, congratulations!
-The first step is always to make sure we have your signed, accepted offer letter by sending it to email@example.com.
+The first step is to sign and accept your offer letter, which was emailed to you shortly after your Camp Director called to give you the good news.
+If you haven’t seen it, search your spam folder, then contact email@example.com for support.
 This FAQ document should help you take it from there:

 For what position or site should I apply?

-- View our list of Bay Area and Los Angeles camp locations
+- View our maps of camp locations below

 - Review the positions on the Summer Jobs page to find the right (or closest) fit